fuzziqersoftware/resource_dasm/README.md

     *3: Resources of this type can contain embedded color tables; if you're rendering a color PPic that doesn't have a color table, you'll have to provide one via a command-line option.
-If the resource (or individual images therein) contain their own color tables, no color table is required on the command line, and any provided color table via the command line will be ignored.
+If the resource (or individual images therein) contain their own color tables or are monochrome, no color table is required on the command line, and any provided color table via the command line will be ignored.
     *4: You can get DC2 sprites from the DC Data file with `resource_dasm --index-format=dc-data "DC Data"`.